astro-informatics/harmonic/docs/background/Machine_Learning/hypersphere.rst

               0, & \text{otherwise}
             \end{cases}.

 The values of :math:`\bar{\theta}` and :math:`\Sigma` can be computed directly from the training samples.
-Often a diagonal approximation of :math:`\Sigma` is considered for computational efficiency.
+Often, although not always, a diagonal approximation of :math:`\Sigma` is considered for computational efficiency.
 The volume of the hyper-sphere required to normalise the distribution is given by

 .. math:: V_\mathcal{S} = \frac{\pi^{d/2}}{\Gamma(d/2 + 1)} R^d \, \vert \Sigma \vert^{1/2}.